ZenGo-X/signature-simulation/eip/eip.md

 ### Support for EIP-712 messages that are not meant to be used on-chain

+In case the EIP-712 message is not bounded to a contract, the wallet cannot call this function as the contract address is unkown and SHOULD default to its current display.

 Some web2 implementations are using a signed EIP-712 message as a method to identify the user.
 It would be helpful if the wallet can display a reassuring message that this message cannot be used on-chain.
 We would like to get feedback from the community if this can be done safely, e.g. by omitting the ```chainId``` and/or ```verifyingContract``` from EIP-712 message, or putting non-exisiting values in them (e.g. ```verifyingContract``` = 0xCcCCccccCCCCcCCCCCCcCcCccCcCCCcCcccccccC)